 Once they realized that they were not in trouble, the girls quickly became engaged.
 The eldest, true to her "testing" age tried to come up with the most ridiculous things she’s could think of (hunting purple elephants, anyone?).
 The youngest, our politically-inclined organizer, systematically went through her I-want-to-do list, lobbying the rest of us at the table to join her, and citing why it was a good idea.
 Fortunately, my husband was prepared.
 Why not a family Sundae Night?

-While the thought of all that sugar and goo on a school night (yes, the only evening we had free was a Tuesday) made my teeth ache,
+While the thought of all that sugar and goo on a school night (yes, the only evening we had free was a Tuesday) made my teeth ache, it was brilliant.

 Of course, much fun was had.
 At the meeting, we’d also made a list of ice cream and toppings that everyone wanted to enjoy, no holds barred.
 Basic ice cream -- vanilla and chocolate -- would be enhanced with hot fudge, butterscotch, strawberry jam, bananas, potato chips and pretzels (gotta have that sweet/salty contrast), scads of candy, whipped cream and cherries.
 We planned a favorite healthy and light dinner (homemade chicken soup) and when dessert time rolled around, got out the smallest bowls we had to try and mitigate the damage.